Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 In order to populate the phase diagram of the model, several EMD black hole solutions are numerically generated with a set of initial conditions $(\phi_0,\Phi_1/\Phi_1^{\textrm{max}})$ chosen as indicated in the two top panels of Fig. \ref{fig:EMD-ICs-EoS} \cite{Grefa:2021qvt}, where $\Phi_1^{\textrm{max}} = \sqrt{-2V(\phi_0)/f(\phi_0)}$ is a bound on the maximum value of $\Phi_1$, given some $\phi_0>0$ (which produces only positive values for the dilaton field), such as to have asymptotically AdS$_5$ solutions \cite{DeWolfe:2010he}.
 The corresponding holographic EMD \emph{predictions} for the QCD equation of state at finite temperature and baryon chemical potential are also shown in Fig. \ref{fig:EMD-ICs-EoS} and compared to state-of-the-art LQCD results at finite baryon density (with $\mu_Q=\mu_S=0$, as in the holographic model) \cite{Borsanyi:2021sxv}.
 One notices a good quantitative agreement between the EMD holographic predictions and the lattice results for the QCD equation of state at finite $(T,\mu_B)$, except for the baryon charge density for $T\gtrsim 190$ MeV with $\mu_B/T\gtrsim 2$.
-It is important to emphasize that the holographic predictions shown in Fig. \ref{fig:EMD-ICs-EoS} were obtained from the holographic EMD model of Ref. \cite{Critelli:2017oub}, which was constructed in 2017, 4 years before the publication of the lattice results of Ref. \cite{Borsanyi:2021sxv}.
+It is important to emphasize that the holographic predictions shown in Fig. \ref{fig:EMD-ICs-EoS} were obtained from the holographic EMD model of Ref. \cite{Critelli:2017oub}, which was constructed in 2017, 4 years \textit{before} the publication of the lattice results of Ref. \cite{Borsanyi:2021sxv}.
 As far as we know, this was the first model in the literature, holographic or not, to correctly predict at the quantitative level the behavior of this state-of-the-art lattice QCD equation of state at finite temperature and baryon chemical potential.

 In this regard, it is also important to point out that in the same 2017 paper \cite{Critelli:2017oub}, holographic predictions were put forward for higher-order baryon susceptibilities at zero chemical potential, which were quantitatively confirmed one year later by the LQCD simulations of Ref. \cite{Borsanyi:2018grb}, as depicted in the top panel of Fig. \ref{fig:chi68-CEP}.
+This is particularly relevant in order to show part of the predictive power of holographic EMD models since baryon susceptibilities higher than the second order one at zero chemical potential were not used to fix the free parameters and functions of the model.
+Therefore, results for higher order baryon susceptibilities follow as actual holographic predictions of the EMD model.